iO-Academy/aptitude-test-react/README.md

 # Aptitude Test

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the typescript template.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+There are some great additional docs [here](https://create-react-app.dev/) too

+This application requires [this API](https://github.com/iO-Academy/aptitude-test/tree/master/api) to be up and running to work correctly.
+When working locally be sure it is working and able to recieve requests.

 ## Available Scripts